reshinto/reshinto.github.io/docs/Technologies/database/cloud/AWS/foundational/readme.md

 ### benefits

 - server, databases, storage, higher-level app components can be initiated within seconds
-  - can be treated as temporary & desposable resources
+  - can be treated as temporary & disposable resources
   - free from the inflexibility & constraints of a fixed & finite IT infrastructure
 - approach to change management, testing, reliability, & capacity planning is more agile & efficient